LucidMD/cloudyricing/README.md

 # Cloudy Ricing
 This is a repository of all my dotfiles for my WM Ricing Experiments, I plan to release a script in the future that will make the installation easier, with multiple choices for colors and dependencies, that would work on multiple distros

-Current Window Managers Planned to be Riced:
+Current Window Managers Planned to be Riced :

 - Mutter
 - Awesome